chocolatey/docs/input/en-us/central-management/usage/examples/deployment-plans.md

 ```
 </div>

-##### Upgrade the Chocolatey for Business client components to the latest version.
+##### Upgrade the Chocolatey for Business Client Packages to the Latest Version.

-Save the following as a json file to import as a Chocolatey Central Management Deployment Plan:
+Save the following as a `.json` file to import as a Chocolatey Central Management Deployment Plan:

 <button class="btn btn-success btn-collapse collapsed" type="button" data-bs-toggle="collapse" data-bs-target="#absoluteLatestJson" aria-expanded="false" aria-controls="absoluteLatestJson">View json</button>